 The Internet of Things & GE: Welcome to the Industrial Internet

-For over five years, Manifold has partnered with GE to produce Minds + Machines.
+For over six years, Manifold has partnered with GE to produce Minds + Machines.
 Minds + Machines is GE’s premier Industrial Internet event dedicated to software, innovation, and the most powerful digital industrial outcomes.

 - Campaign Management

 2017 found Manifold producing the largest Minds + Machines yet, 4000 attendees at the Moscone West Convention Center in Downtown San Francisco.
 3 floors of the hall were packed with interactive demos across a 90,000 sq ft expo hall, breakout sessions and a 3000 seat general session featuring everything from chat’s between GE CEO John Flannery and Microsoft CEO Satya Nadella to a spoken word performance by poet Sekou Andrews.

 In a first, a “social studio” was built on the show floor, a live streaming webcast that doubled as a broadcast center.
 We delivered easily digestible social snippets of audio and video designed for not only spreading through customer facing social channels but also internal corporate channels ensuring the organization as a whole were exposed to the overall show narrative.
 General session speakers, customers and attendees were the focus of these clips.